Zeromemer/zerohttp/README.md

 # zerohttp
-This is a very basic http server made in c that is still in development
+This is a very basic http server made in c (still in development)

 ## Building
 ```console